 For three weeks each July, the best young artists in the state gather at Davis & Elkins College to hone their craft.
 Through structured time within the seven GSA disciplines (creative writing, acting, dance, digital media, visual art, vocal music, and instrumental music), students focus on their art.
 Working with master teachers in their field, each student has the opportunity to expand their knowledge base and further develop their skill set.
 Additionally, each day includes an ‘interdisciplinary period’ which gives the student experiences in other artistic disciplines in order to broaden their artistic horizons.

-We followed this unique exhibit with two weeks of overlap with the Augusta Heritage Center of Davis & Elkins College.
+GSA overlaps with the Augusta Heritage Center of Davis & Elkins College's summer sessions.
 Every year, Augusta brings some of the finest traditional musicians and artists to Elkins for five weeks of learning and fun.
 Augusta Heritage Center is known nationally and internationally for its activities relating to traditional folklife and the folk arts of many regions and cultures.
 This collaboration provides GSA students with many one-of-a-kind experiences.

 The goals of GSA are for students (1) to become more knowledgeable and proficient in their discipline; (2) to interact with other disciplines in ways which will broaden their outlook on arts in general; and (3) to learn more about the history and artistic heritage of their home state and region.
 For outcomes, we expect the students to (1) become more confident in their own abilities; (2) create a sense of community with their peers from across the state; and (3) develop pride in the history and heritage of their native state.